rcl-ssl/docs/installations/apache.md

 Note : The ``SSLCertificateChainFile`` may be named ``SSLCACertificateFile`` in some apache installations.

-You can modify the names of the files and paths to match the location and filename that you used to save your certificate files:
+You can modify the paths to match the location that you used to save your certificate files:

 - **SSLCertificateFile** - should be your **Primary Certificate** file (.crt)
 - **SSLCertificateKeyFile** - should be the **Certificate Private Key** file (.key)
 - **SSLCertificateChainFile** - should be the **CA Bundle** (Intermediate Certificates) file (.crt)

+{: .information }
+Ensure the actual files exists at the path shown above.
+If the files do not exist, Apache will not be able to re-start.

 Ensure the Virtual host is enabled in Apache.